meyfa/ka-mensa-fetch/README.md

 Make sure Node and NPM are available on your system, then use `npm i ka-mensa-fetch` to install it into your project's dependencies.
+Please note that it is packaged as an ECMAScript module and is incompatible with CommonJS.

 TypeScript typings are available directly as part of the package.